Suzanne Kingston: Academic career

 She was an affiliated lecturer at the University of Cambridge between 2006 and 2007, before being appointed lecturer at University College Dublin in 2007.
 She was later appointed professor.
 She wrote several books on European Union law, including European Environmental Law and Greening EU Competition Law and Policy.
 She was the principal investigator of a project with €1.5 million of funding from the European Research Council on compliance with EU environmental law.

 Judicial career

-Kingston was nominated by the Irish government to fill an Irish vacancy on the General Court prompted by Anthony Collins becoming an advocate general.
+Kingston was nominated by the Irish government to fill an Irish vacancy on the General Court prompted by Judge Anthony Collins becoming an advocate general.
 She was appointed in December 2021 to serve from January 2022 until August 2025.
 She continues to teach at UCD.